The diagram below shows how ICCE subjects are arranged into groups to present a balanced whole.

 Further Credit Options

-The structure of the ICCE Qualification allows for freedom in the choice of further credit options (electives), which may be PACE or non-PACE courses, and has a list of approved options.
-Some of these include:
+The structure of the ICCE Qualification allows for freedom in the choice of further credit options (electives), which may be PACE or non-PACE courses, and has a comprehensive list of approved options.
+These can be viewed on the Course List and Course Structure page of the ICCE website.

 Credit for Prior Learning